Ivo-Evans/sequential-migrate/README.md

 # Sequential migrate

 A database migration tool written in Node.js. `sequential-migrate` is unopinionated about your database of choice, format of migration files and how it knows which migrations have been run, but still does the heavy lifting in organising your migrations.
-It does this by exposing files with clear, statically typed interfaces.
+It does this by exposing files with clear, statically typed interfaces which it uses to manage your migrations as a stack.

 It has 0 dependencies and [good documentation](./docs/modules.md).
 Your first point of call when reading the docs should be the [commands](./docs/enums/COMMAND.md).